forrest-lyman/ng-firebase-signals/docs/ai.md

 #### `generateText(prompt: string, options?: TextGenerationOptions): Promise<AIResponse>`

-Generates text using Google's Generative AI models.
+Generates text using Firebase AI with Google's Generative AI models.

 **Parameters:**
 - `prompt` - The text prompt to send to the AI